 STEP 1: Restore

-Adults and children aged twelve years and over should take 2 capsules daily for a minimum of three months.
+Adults and children aged twelve years and over should take 2 capsules daily (1 gram of EPA) for a minimum of three months.

 STEP 2: Maintain